elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-allocentric-disorientation-differ-from-egocentric-disorientation-in-terms-of-spatial-awareness.md

 url: /learn/psychology/questions/how-does-allocentric-disorientation-differ-from-egocentric-disorientation-in-terms-of-spatial-awareness
 score: -1.0
 related_article1:
-    id: 164475
+    id: 164462
-    title: What is the concept of double dissociation in mental imagery and how does it provide evidence for distinct processes?
+    title: >-
+        How does brain damage affect motion perception and what are the implications for the motion cortex?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-concept-of-double-dissociation-in-mental-imagery-and-how-does-it-provide-evidence-for-distinct-processes
+    url: /learn/psychology/questions/how-does-brain-damage-affect-motion-perception-and-what-are-the-implications-for-the-motion-cortex
 related_article2:
-    id: 164459
+    id: 164471
-    title: What are the key differences between categorical terms and metrics for relationships in spatial relationships?
+    title: >-
+        What is the role of the parahippocampal place area in landmark recognition and route-based navigation?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-differences-between-categorical-terms-and-metrics-for-relationships-in-spatial-relationships
+    url: /learn/psychology/questions/what-is-the-role-of-the-parahippocampal-place-area-in-landmark-recognition-and-routebased-navigation
 related_article3:
-    id: 164473
+    id: 164463
-    title: What is the function of the geniculostriate pathway in conscious vision?
+    title: >-
+        What are the main differences between route-based and cognitive map navigation strategies?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-function-of-the-geniculostriate-pathway-in-conscious-vision
+    url: /learn/psychology/questions/what-are-the-main-differences-between-routebased-and-cognitive-map-navigation-strategies
 related_article4:
     id: 164459
+    title: >-
-    title: What are the key differences between categorical terms and metrics for relationships in spatial relationships?
+        What are the key differences between categorical terms and metrics for relationships in spatial relationships?
     subject: Psychology
     url: /learn/psychology/questions/what-are-the-key-differences-between-categorical-terms-and-metrics-for-relationships-in-spatial-relationships
-related_article5:
-    id: 164472
-    title: How does damage to the parahippocampal place area affect cognitive map formation and navigation?
-    subject: Psychology
-    url: /learn/psychology/questions/how-does-damage-to-the-parahippocampal-place-area-affect-cognitive-map-formation-and-navigation
 ---

 &nbsp;